The Xometry app works best with JavaScript enabled!

 1. Motherboard or Controller Board

-The motherboard, or controller board, is the main hub to which all of the electronic parts of the 3D printer are connected.
+The motherboard, also known as the controller board, serves as the central hub to which all the electronic components of the 3D printer are connected.
 The key parts of a 3D printer motherboard are described below:

 • Processor: Converts programmed software code to a set of instructions for the other printer parts to follow to print a part.
-3D printer motherboard processors are either 8-bit or 32-bit.
+The processors used in 3D printer motherboards are either 8-bit or 32-bit.

-• Connectors: Links all the electronic 3D printer parts.
+• Connectors: Link all the electronic components of the 3D printer.
 These can be in the form of terminal blocks, DuPont connectors, or USB.

-• Stepper Drivers: Controls the power delivered to the separate coils in a stepper motor to make the motor shaft rotate.
-A standard 3D printer has 4 stepper drivers: one each for the x,y, and z axes, and one for the filament extruder.
+• Stepper Drivers: Control the power delivered to the separate coils in a stepper motor, allowing the motor shaft to rotate.
+A standard 3D printer has four stepper drivers: one each for the x, y, and z axes, and one for the filament extruder.

 • Communications: G-Code instructions are required to print the part.
 The program can be provided either over Wi-Fi, via a hard cable connection, or through an SD card slot.